28 Jan How to Unclog a Bathtub Full of Water

 Any of these substances can get stuck in your drain easily and build up over time.

 What are the hazards of having a blocked drain?

 Beyond being inconvenient, a blocked drain can pose a health risk:

-- If you have standing water in the tub for some hours or even days, this will attract all sorts of insects.These bugs include flies and mosquitoes, amongst others, which are known to carry many diseases that are dangerous to both you and your pets.
-These insects can also bring with them organisms such as tapeworms and heartworms.
+- If you have standing water in the tub for some hours or even days, this will attract all sorts of insects.These bugs include flies and mosquitoes, among others, which are known to carry many diseases that are dangerous to both you and your pets.
+These insects can also bring with them organisms such as tapeworms and heart-worms.

 - The standing water can also encourage mildew or mold, which produces spores which are dangerous to the lungs if inhaled.